Sabrinas Organizing

 • Store all the tax items in one accordion folder each year.

-• How to make a personal tax record supporting paperwork accordion folder?
+• How do you make a personal tax record supporting paperwork accordion folder?

 I would always side with the more conservative number of years when keeping my tax paperwork, usually seven years.
 While I would keep them for seven years, reducing the unnecessary paperwork you filed away was helpful around the third year.
 This task would allow me to fit at least two years in one bin.
 It would significantly reduce my amount of square footage of long-term storage.